Need help? We're here!

-When it comes to driver retention, carriers naturally pick the low hanging fruit first.
+When it comes to driver retention, carriers naturally pick the low-hanging fruit first.
 Among the initiatives they have found successful are:

-While there’s no doubt that trucking companies have worked steadily to attract and retain drivers, there are other ways improve retention that may not be as obvious.
-What’s not always thought of as a driver satisfaction tool, for instance, is how the management technology that drives your operation can support drivers and maximize their productivity, efficiency and satisfaction.
+While there’s no doubt that trucking companies have worked steadily to attract and retain drivers, there are other ways to improve retention that may not be as obvious.
+What’s not always thought of as a driver satisfaction tool, for instance, is how the management technology that drives your operation can support drivers and maximize their productivity, efficiency, and satisfaction.

 “If you want to create a better job for drivers, you have to streamline workflows and remove frustrations in procurement, planning and execution.
 Remove the irritants.
 As an industry, we often get hung up on better recruiting and retention efforts.
 Yes, that’s important, but there’s so much more we can do to improve the quality of life for drivers by focusing on driving friction out of their jobs.”